surrealroad/wp-safari-push/readme.txt

 = When are notifications sent? =

 Notifications will be sent whenever a post is published for the first time.
+You can select which post types and which categories to enable notifications for.

 = What about Pushwoosh support? =